 Authorized users earn rewards on spending at the same rates as the primary card.

 Rewards are earned on the account, not on each individual card.
-They’re pooled under the primary cardholder, and for co-branded cards they’ll be transferred to that person’s linked loyalty program.
+They’re pooled under the primary cardholder, and for co-branded cards, they’ll be transferred to the account holder’s linked loyalty program.

 Do additional cards have a welcome bonus?